Darsana-Ramesh/ResumeLens-ai-powered-resume-analyzer/README.md

 # ResumeLens

-ResumeLens is a web-based platform designed to help candidates evaluate how well their resumes match job descriptions and assist recruiters in shortlisting the right candidates efficiently.
+ResumeLens is a web-based platform designed to help candidates evaluate how well their resumes match job descriptions and assist recruiters in shortlisting candidates efficiently.

 Built with Flask, Google Gemini API, and Tailwind UI, the platform provides real-time skill extraction, match scoring, gap analysis, job recommendations, and AI-generated cover letters.